 Working with GBIF France as a technical mentor, Canadensys will deploy a complete customized installation of the ALA platform.
 This new responsive-design instance will integrate an existing style guide, provide enhanced front-end user and administration interfaces in French and English and transfer datasets in preparation to the old system’s migration to the cloud.

-A technical and coding workshop in Montréal will launch a demonstration website and lay the groundwork for the Canadensys team to training others and transferring knowledge on basic ALA modules.
-Ongoing efforts to translate ALA documentation into French—as well as any new modules and elements created during the international ALA workshop planned for February 2018—will help make this increasingly shared infrastructure more accessible and visible to GBIF’s Francophone nodes.
+Ongoing efforts to translate ALA documentation into French, as well as any new modules and elements created during the international ALA workshop planned for February 2018, will help make this increasingly shared infrastructure more accessible and visible to GBIF’s Francophone nodes.